 It is quite common for students with TS to have an interest and/or talent in art, music, science, sports, creative writing, crafts or other hands-on activities?
 The importance of encouraging areas of talent cannot be overemphasized.
 Recognizing and knowing how to support a student’s strengths is critical to the success of the child both academically and socially.

 TRIAL AND ERROR

-Working with the unique challenges of students with TS often becomes a matter of trial and error.
-Many times a support will work for a while and then will need to be altered as situations, tasks, and people change.
-Maintaining a file describing strategies that have been successful or unsuccessful can be a valuable aid in this process.
+Working with the unique problems and variety of disabilities that students with Tourette deal with on a daily basis often requires trial and error.
+Many times, a support will be successful for a period of time but then will need to be altered as situations, tasks, and people change.
+Maintaining a file describing strategies that have been successful as well as those which are unsuccessful can be a valuable aid for current and future teachers.

 The Tourette Association encourages educators to use the variety of resources on the website as well as opportunities to speak directly with the Education Specialists.